 For a 30-year-old athlete with a resting HR of 50 bpm, they’ll calculate your bpm range for zone two (60–70%) as follows:

 (220 − 30)*0.6 = 114 bpm — your lower HR value

 (220 − 30)*0.7 = 133 bpm — your upper HR value

 Thus, your HR range for zone two will be 114–133 bpm.

-Let’s do the same thing with the Karvonen formula we use at Welltory:
+Let’s do the same thing with the Karvonen formula and the regression equation we use at Welltory:

 And your HR range for zone two will be 134–148 bpm.

 As you can see, the difference is enormous: 114–133 bpm by Garmin & Polar vs. 132–153 bpm by Welltory.
 Plus, Welltory’s zones are self-adjustable to your resting HR.
 As your fitness improves, the intensity of each zone will increase automatically.
 Thus, Welltory gives you the HR zones that work best for your current fitness level, so your workouts could pay off faster.